Michael Collins (film): Production

-Michael Cimino wrote a script and was involved in pre-production work on a possible Collins film for over a year in the early 1990s, with Gabriel Byrne marked down to star.
+Michael Cimino wrote a script and was involved in pre-production work on a Collins film called Blest Souls for over a year in the late 1980s, with Sean Bean marked down to star.
 However, Cimino was fired over budget concerns.
-Neil Jordan mentions in his film diary that Kevin Costner had also been interested in developing a movie about Collins and had visited Béal na Bláth and the surrounding areas.
+Neil Jordan mentions in his film diary that Kevin Costner had also been interested in developing a movie about Collins, titled Mick, and had visited Béal na Bláth and the surrounding areas.

 The eventual film was scripted and directed by Neil Jordan and was an international co-production between companies in Ireland and the United States.
 With a budget estimated at $25 million, with 10%-12% from the Irish Film Board, it was one of the most expensive films ever produced in Ireland.
 While filming, the breakdown of the IRA ceasefire caused the film's release to be delayed from June to December.
-It also led to Warner Bros. executive Rob Friedman pressurising the director to reshoot the ending to focus on the love story between Collins and Kiernan, in an attempt to downplay the breakdown of Anglo-Irish Treaty negotiations.
+It also led to Warner Bros. executive Rob Friedman pressuring the director to reshoot the ending to focus on the love story between Collins and Kiernan, in an attempt to downplay the breakdown of Anglo-Irish Treaty negotiations.

 A number of Irish actors auditioned for the part of de Valera but Jordan felt they were performing a stereotype of de Valera rather than finding his true character.
 Jordan discussed the role with John Turturro before casting Alan Rickman.
 Jordan initially envisioned Stephen Rea playing Harry Boland, but then decided the role of Broy would give Rea more of a challenge.
 Matt Dillon and Adam Baldwin also auditioned for the role.
-Aengus O'Malley, a great grandnephew of Michael Collins, played the role of a student filmed in Marsh's Library.
+Aengus O'Malley, a great-grandnephew of Michael Collins, played the role of a student filmed in Marsh's Library.